johnrogers00/puppetlabs-iis/README.md

 ## Description

-This module adds a provider to manage IIS sites and application pools.
+This   a module adds a provider to manage IIS sites and application pools.

 ## Setup